The Hard Problem: Plot

 Whether compassion is disguised self-interest deployed instinctively as an evolutionary strategy, or whether it can exist as unalloyed self-sacrifice, becomes a major part of the "hard problem".
 Hilary and her assistant Bo, a math genius, design an experiment to test this.
 Cathy and 95 other children at her school are tested for how much compassion each child displays toward a woman they witness supposedly being subjected to electric shocks.
 Bo analyzes the data and concludes that younger children show more native compassion than older children, who presumably have been taught to be comfortable with cruelty.
 Bo's hard work seems to show an unselfish desire to please Hilary — or is Hilary right in suspecting that Bo is sexually attracted to her, and therefore has a more selfish motive for working so hard?

 Hilary goes on a business trip to Venice and is randomly assigned to room at the hotel with Spike, whom she has not seen for eight years.
 Again, this raises the question of whether their lives are being guided by pure chance, or some kind of providence.
 Spike and Hilary argue again, this time over whether inert matter can create consciousness.
 In bed, Hilary asks Spike to join her in praying for her daughter.
 But in spite of the temptation to please her, Spike remains true to his principles and refuses.
 He hears Hilary crying in the shower.

 After returning from Venice, Hilary hosts a party to celebrate the printing of the paper she and Bo co-wrote.
 It's a disastrous party.
 Spike behaves rudely, Hilary burns the food, and Amal, now Bo's boyfriend, belittles the paper.
 Worse, Bo reveals to Hilary that she fudged the data to make it come out the way she knew Hilary wanted — because she (Bo) is in love with Hilary.
 Hilary's joy at having science "prove" that humans are natively nice is shattered.
 The problem of whether "goodness" is what it seems, or whether it can always be analyzed as a self-enhancing tactic, remains "hard".

 Because Krohl's daughter Cathy was one of the subjects in the experiment, Hilary is able to verify that Cathy was adopted and that her birthdate as well as her name correspond to those of her daughter.
 Jerry has known this for some time, and in the last scene he displays his personal compassion by inviting Hilary to visit them at any time to see her daughter.
 Hilary is grateful but thinks such visits should be deferred until Cathy/Catherine is older.
 The play ends with Jerry and Cathy leaving Hilary's apartment.
 Hilary looks happy, and Jerry comes back to give Hilary Cathy's ID pass with her picture on it.
 She looks at it for a moment, then quickly stuffs her few belongings into a bag and exits.

-Original production
+Productions

 The first production was at the National Theatre, London, in 2015.
 It was directed by Nicholas Hytner (his last work at the National Theatre) with the following cast: